EXCELLENCE IN FIRE SERVICE-BASED EMS AWARDS PROGRAM

 - To recognize best practices in EMS by fire departments in the United States.

-- Must be a volunteer, combination or career fire department that provides emergency medical services (Note: this award is intended to recognize the efforts of fire departments/fire service-based EMS organizations.
+- Must be a volunteer, combination or career fire department that provides emergency medical services.
+Such services are initiated at the scene by highly trained and skilled fire service-based EMTs and paramedics who may or may not transport patients to the hospital.
+(Note: This award is intended to recognize the efforts of fire departments/fire service-based EMS organizations.
 Individual fire service personnel are not eligible).

 - The practice should positively affect firefighter and paramedic safety, the efficiency of resource deployment, and/or improved the delivery of Emergency Medical Services to residents of the community served.

-- Eligible applicants must submit at most a 1,500-word (formally 1,000 words) essay describing the unique practice(s) they have developed to enhance EMS services within their departments.
+- Eligible applicants must submit at most a 1,500-word essay describing the unique practice(s) they have developed to enhance EMS services within their departments.
 The essay must identify the following.

 - Goal of the Unique Practice.
 The applicant must clearly state the problem or issue that prompted the department to develop the practice.
 Additionally, the applicant must state whether the problem or issue is unique to their department or endemic to other fire departments.
 If the issue is endemic, the applicant should explain to what level (local, state, regional, or national).